ltsMatthew/azure_soc_homelab/README.md

 ### 1.1 Create an Azure VM

-1. Log in to the Azure Portal.
+1.1.1 Log in to the Azure Portal.

-2. Go to and Select `Virtual Machines` > `Create` > `Azure virtual machine with preset configuration`
+1.1.2.
+Go to and Select `Virtual Machines` > `Create` > `Azure virtual machine with preset configuration`

 ![AzureVM_preset_config](screenshots/AzureVM_preset_config.jpg)

-3. On the `Choose recommended defaults that match your workload` page just select `Continue to create VM` at the bottom.
+1.1.3.
+On the `Choose recommended defaults that match your workload` page just select `Continue to create VM` at the bottom.

 ![AzureVM_contunue_to_create_VM](screenshots/AzureVM_contunue_to_create_VM.jpg)

-4.1.
+1.1.4.
 Configure the following on the Basics Tab:

 ![AzureVM_basictab1](screenshots/AzureVM_basictab1.png)

+1.1.5.
 Resoure Group - this is a container that will hold all the things we'll be creating (you can name it anything).

+1.1.6.
 VM Name - give your VM a name.

 ![AzureVM_basictab1_5](screenshots/AzureVM_basictab1_5.png)

+1.1.7.
 Region - this is where your VM will be created.

+1.1.8.
 Image - Select `Windows 10 Pro, version 22H2 - x64 Gen2(free services eligible)`

 ![AzureVM_basictab2](screenshots/AzureVM_basictab2.png)

+1.1.9.
 For the Administrator Account section fill in a Username and Password.

+1.1.10.
 Just below that make sure inbound port rules are configured as in the screenshot.

 ![AzureVM_basictab2_5](screenshots/AzureVM_basictab2_5.png)

-Tick the box in the Licensing part
+1.1.11.
+Next make sure to tick the box in the Licensing part.

 **Everything else on the Basics tab you can leave as default.**

+1.1.12.
 After you followed all the above steps go ahead and click on `Next : Disks >` then `Next : Networking >` ...... (just keep clicking next until you get to the `Review + Create` tab)

 _The reason why we dont just go to the_ `Review + Create` _tab right away is because the settings won't autofill unless you go onto each tab_.

+4.1.9.
 We dont need anymore configurations for this VM so now we can go ahead and create it!